-This Petite Bathroom Makeover Is a Lesson in Small-Space Design
+This Bathroom Makeover Is a Lesson in Small-Space Design

 But Gill isn't the type to dwell on misfortune.
-A quick call to her friend, interior designer Carly Waters, and brand new floor tiles and a vanity were already ordered.
+A quick call to her friend, interior designer Carly Waters, and brand-new floor tiles and a vanity were already ordered.
 A few phone calls later, the entire bathroom was scheduled for a complete gut job—one that impressively lasted less than one week!
-Think it's impossible to renovate a small bathroom in just a few days?
+Think it's impossible to execute a small bathroom makeover in just a few days?
 Find out how this "lucky" accident prompted a full one-week gut job—and transformed the dark and dated space into a fresh and bright bath for the young family.

 Since the bathroom is the only one in the house, a super-speedy remodel was in order.
 "It's a super-high-traffic area for our busy family," says the professional organizer.
 "I called on friend and L.A.-based designer Carly Waters for advice the night the sink broke.
 Because a quick renovation was in order, she suggested a graphic, black-and-white tile that was in stock at Clé paired with a sink console I could pick up right away from IKEA.
 These foundational choices helped inform the rest of the styling and design details.
 I opted for budget-friendly white subway tile from a local tile store, a black light sconce from Cedar and Moss, and large mirror from Rejuvenation instead of a medicine cabinet since we had storage below."

 "Carly and I joked that only a professional organizer and designer could redesign a bathroom over the phone in 10 minutes," quipped Gill.
 "After our call, I picked up all of the design elements and my amazing contractor completed the transformation within a week."